News in Slow German is a resource that offers material that’s especially good for intermediate level learners.

 Instead of explaining the grammar point in the episode, the hosts simply discuss interesting topics, which often dig into German culture, society, history, and their experiences.
 Throughout the discussion, they use the grammar point repeatedly but in a natural context.

 Then, if you were to look at the transcript, you would see each time the grammar point is used, that word or phrase is bolded.
-If you do end up deciding to go with the Silver or Gold plans, you’ll then get more detailed explanations on grammar.
+You’ll also get more detailed explanations of grammar.

 It’s quite similar to Grammar Hero, another resource I really enjoyed using.